lix2ng/c3bt/README.md

 Adding an user object in C3BT is like in CBT: fist step is to lookup the new object, compare the result with the new object to get their crit-bit number.
 Second step is to find a position along the path as the insertion point.
-The second step should guarantee "cbit" is in ascending order from top to down.
+The second step should guarantee `cbit` is in ascending order from top to bottom.

 If the insertion point happens to be within a full cell, we must make room for the new node.
 First attempt is to push an edge node down to a sub-cell.
-If that fails, we split the cell in two.
+If that fails, we have to split the cell in two.

 ###Remove
 Removing is one step: lookup the user object, then delete its reference.

-But some housekeeping has to be done afterwards: if the cell is becoming incomplete, i.e., when removing from a cell with only one node, the remaining child should be coalesced into its parent cell then the cell should be free-ed.
+But some housekeeping has to be done afterwards: if the cell is becoming incomplete, i.e. when removing from a cell with only one node, the remaining child should be coalesced into its parent cell then the cell should be free-ed.
 This may happen in cells at the lowest level.
 Otherwise, merging opportunities should be taken: first try merge the cell to its parent, then try to merge one